GieziJo/ScriptableObjectVariant/README.md

 ### Alternative
 Copy the content of `Editor` to your Editor folder inside Unity.

-## Known issues and tweakes to be made
+## Known issues and tweaks to be made
 <details>
 <summary>List of known issues</summary>